timvandermeij/sentiment-analysis/README.md

         hadoop jar /usr/lib/hadoop-mapreduce/hadoop-streaming.jar -archives "$HDFS_URL/python.tgz#python,$HDFS_URL/local.tgz#local,$HDFS_URL/libs.tgz#libs" $@ -input "$input" -output "$output" -cmdenv "LD_LIBRARY_PATH=./local/lib:./libs/usr/lib64" -cmdenv "PYTHONHOME=./python/python:./local" -cmdenv "PYTHONPATH=./python/python/lib/python2.7:./local/lib/python2.7:." -mapper "./python/python/bin/python $mapper $margs" -reducer "./python/python/bin/python $reducer $rargs" -file "$mapper" -file "$reducer"
     }

 After sourcing `~/.bashrc` again, the function gives help by running `pyhadoop`.
-As can be seen, the function needs at least for arguments for the input file, output directory, the Python mapper script, the Python reducer.
-Then one can give arguments to the mapper and reducer, respectively; put these  between quotes if you want to give more than one argument per script.
+As can be seen, the function needs at least four arguments: the input file, the output directory, the Python mapper script and the Python reducer script.
+Then one can give arguments to the mapper and reducer, respectively.
+Put these between quotes if you want to give more than one argument per script.

 The rest of the command is interpreted as extra arguments to `hadoop`, such as any additional archive files you might want to make available to the workers.
-These archives must be on HDFS, and are then unpacked on the worker nodes.
-The part after the `#` specifies the directory name to unpack the archive as, but beware of directories within archives as well.
-So, for example, if you have an archive `data.tgz` containing a directory data with your additional data files, then pass it like this:
+These archives must be on HDFS and are then unpacked on the worker nodes.
+The part after the `#` specifies the directory name to unpack the archive in, but beware of directories within archives as well.
+So, for example, if you have an archive `data.tgz` containing a directory data with additional data files, then pass it like this:

     $ hdfs dfs -put data.tgz
     $ pyhadoop input.txt result mapper.py reducer.py "data/data 123" "data/data 42" -archives "$HDFS_URL/data.tgz#data"